jkobti/yetAnotherBoilerplate/main.md

 - Use `CELERY_TASK_ALWAYS_EAGER = True` in test settings to run tasks synchronously during unit tests.

 If you want, I can now scaffold a minimal runnable set (small `packages/api` with Dockerfile, `docker-compose.yml`, and a test).
 That gives us a quick playground to iterate on actual code — say "scaffold" and I'll create it.

+## Networking and Routing

+The cluster uses an Ingress Controller to manage external traffic.
+This provides a powerful and flexible way to route requests to the correct services based on domain names or URL paths.

+-   **Multi-Domain Strategy:** You can assign separate domains to different components.
+For example:
+    -   `app.yourdomain.com` can route to the frontend web application.
+    -   `api.yourdomain.com` can route to the backend API.
+-   **Pluggable Technology:** The boilerplate is not tied to a single Ingress technology.
+You can choose the one that best fits your needs, such as:
+    -   **NGINX Ingress Controller:** A popular and robust choice.
+    -   **Traefik:** Known for its ease of use and automatic service discovery.
+-   **TLS Termination:** The Ingress is the ideal place to handle TLS, terminating encrypted traffic before it reaches your services.
+This is typically managed by `cert-manager`, which can automatically provision SSL certificates.